ramachandran-lab/ML-MAGES/README.md

 ### Data for running the full method with ensembled models (not included)
 Input data files to `run_ensemble.py` are not included due to large file sizes.
 The following files (as used in `run_ensemble.sh`) are needed:

-- The `block_ld` folder contains LD data.
+- The `data/block_ld` folder contains LD data.
 Suppose there are a total of x LD blocks, then this folder should contain x+1 files, optionally with additional files for reference.
   - The full LD of split segments along all the chromosomes, ordered by chromosome and position, are saved in x files labeled as `block_0.ld`, `block_1.ld`, to `block_x.ld`, each being a comma-delimited matrix.
   - The file `block_ids.txt` contains x lines, where each line is the index of the last variant in the corresponding block **plus one**.
 Indices go from 0 to M-1, where M is the total number of variants along all the chromosomes.
 For instance, if `block_0.ld` is of size 200x200 and `block_1.ld` is of size 210x210, then the first two lines in `block_ids.txt` should be 200 and 410.
   - [Optional] The file `blocks_meta.csv` is a comma-delimited file with three columns: 'block_id', 'chr', 'id_in_chr', and x rows (excluding the header).
 The three columns correspond to the block index (as used in the `.ld` file names), the chromosome to which the block belongs, and the index of the block within that chromosome.
 For instance, a row of `405,15,0` means the `block_405.ld` is the first (indexed by 0) block in CHR15.
-- The `gwa` folder contains GWA result files, labeled as `gwas_TRAIT.csv` where `TRAIT` is the trait name and should be the same as the one used for argument `traits` in the input to `run_ensemble.py`.
+- The `data/gwa` folder contains GWA result files, labeled as `gwas_TRAIT.csv` where `TRAIT` is the trait name and should be the same as the one used for argument `traits` in the input to `run_ensemble.py`.
 The file for each trait should have exactly M lines excluding the header, with each line corresponds to a variant, and all variants ordered the same as those in LD blocks.
 There should be at least three columns: 'BETA','SE', and 'CHR'.
-'BETA' is the estimated GWA effect of the variant; 'SE' is the standard error of the estimated effect; 'CHR' is the chromosome of the variant.
+  - 'BETA': the estimated GWA effect of the variant
+  - 'SE': the standard error of the estimated effect
+  - 'CHR': chromosome of the variant
-- `genelist.csv` is a comma-delimited file containing gene information used for gene-level analyses.
+- `data/genelist.csv` is a comma-delimited file containing gene information used for gene-level analyses.
 It has 7 columns:
   - 'CHR': chromosome
   - 'GENE': gene symbol
   - 'START': position (in bp) marking the start of the region considered for this gene